liaochikon/ALTO-3D-Printed-6-Axis-Robotic-Arm/README.md

 The design of the robot is reference from generic industrial robot, such as [Yasakawa AR1440](https://www.motoman.com/en-us/products/robots/industrial/welding-cutting/ar-series/ar1440) or [Kuka KR CYBERTECH nano](https://www.kuka.com/en-de/products/robot-systems/industrial-robots/kr-cybertech-nano)

-The first 3 joints of the robot used NEMA17 stepper motor and CSF-11 gearbox as their joint unit, and the 3 joints were also installed with crossed roller bearings to reduce to vibration and deformation.
+The first 3 joints of the robot used NEMA17 stepper motor and CSF-11 gearbox as the joint unit, and the 3 joints were also installed with crossed roller bearings to reduce to vibration and deformation.

 3 wrist joints used NEMA14 stepper motor and CSF-8 gearbox, which make the wrist joints lighter and more compact.